xiangjunn/tp/docs/UserGuide.md

 * `cadd n/ Jon Cheng t/TA e/e7654321@u.nus.edu a/COM1-0201 p/87654321 t/Senior th/jonnyjohnny z/https://nus-sg.zoom.us/j/0123456789?pwd=ABCDEFGHIJKLMNOPDJFHISDFSDH`

-### Listing all persons : `clist`
+### Listing all contacts : `clist`

-Shows a list of all persons in the contact list, with all of their details by default.
+Shows a list of all contacts in the contact list, with all of their details by default.

 Format: `clist [e] [p] [a] [th] [z] [t]`

-* Returned list will always include names of all persons in the contact list.
+* Returned list will always include names of all contacts in the contact list.
-* When no optional fields are provided, e.g `clist`, the list will show all available details of all persons in the contact list.
+* When no optional fields are provided, e.g `clist`, the list will show all available details of all contacts in the contact list.
-* When optional fields are provided, the list will only show the names of all persons in the contact list and the corresponding fields specified by the user.
+* When optional fields are provided, the list will only show the names of all contacts in the contact list and the corresponding fields specified by the user.
 * More than one optional field can be provided.
-* The order of the optional fields does not matter. e.g both `clist e p` and `clist p e` will return a list of only the names, email addresses and phone numbers of all persons in the contact list.
+* The order of the optional fields does not matter. e.g both `clist e p` and `clist p e` will return a list of only the names, email addresses and phone numbers of all contacts in the contact list.
-* If the specified field has no value for certain persons in the contact list, it will not show anything for that corresponding field for that particular person.
+* If the specified field has no value for certain contacts in the contact list, it will not show anything for that corresponding field for that particular contact.

 Examples:
-* `clist` returns a list of all persons in the contact list with all the available details for each person.
+* `clist` returns a list of all contacts in the contact list with all the available details for each contact.
-* `clist e p` returns a list of all persons in the contact list, showing only their names, email addresses and phone numbers (if available).
+* `clist e p` returns a list of all contacts in the contact list, showing only their names, email addresses and phone numbers (if available).

-### Editing a person : `cedit`
+### Editing a contact : `cedit`

-Edits an existing person in the contact list.
+Edits an existing contact in the contact list.

 Format: `cedit INDEX [n/NAME] [e/EMAIL] [p/PHONE] [a/ADDRESS] [th/TELEGRAM_HANDLE] [z/ZOOM] [dt/TAG_DELETED]… [t/TAG_ADDED]… `

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * You can use `t/` to add a tag.
 * You can remove a specific tag by typing `dt/` with the tag.
-* You can remove all the person’s tags by typing `dt/*` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `dt/*` without specifying any tags after it.
 * When editing tags, the tags to be deleted will be removed first, before new tags are added.

 Examples:
-* `clist` followed by `cedit 2 p/91234567 e/agentX@thehightable.com` edits the phone number and email address of the 2nd person of the contact list to be `91234567` and `agentX@thehightable.com` respectively.
+* `clist` followed by `cedit 2 p/91234567 e/agentX@thehightable.com` edits the phone number and email address of the 2nd contact of the contact list to be `91234567` and `agentX@thehightable.com` respectively.
-* `cfind Betsy` followed by `cedit 2 n/Betsy Crower dt/*` edits the name of the 2nd person from the results of the `cfind` command to be `Betsy Crower` and clears all existing tags.
+* `cfind Betsy` followed by `cedit 2 n/Betsy Crower dt/*` edits the name of the 2nd contact from the results of the `cfind` command to be `Betsy Crower` and clears all existing tags.
-* `cedit 3 dt/TA`  deletes the `TA` tag from the 3rd person.
+* `cedit 3 dt/TA`  deletes the `TA` tag from the 3rd contact.
-* `cedit 4 dt/*` deletes all tags from the 4th person.
+* `cedit 4 dt/*` deletes all tags from the 4th contact.
-* `cedit 5 dt/classmate t/friend` first deletes the `classmate` tag, then adds `friend` tag from the 5th person.
+* `cedit 5 dt/classmate t/friend` first deletes the `classmate` tag, then adds `friend` tag from the 5th contact.

-### Locating persons by name: `cfind`
+### Locating contacts by name: `cfind`

-Finds persons whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords.

 Format: `cfind KEYWORD [MORE_KEYWORDS]`